drgorb/EIPs/EIPS/eip-X.md

 ## Simple Summary

 We propose a standard and an interface to define transfer rules, in the context of ERC20 tokens and possibly beyond.

 A rule can act based on sender, destination and amount, and is triggered (and rejects the transfer) according to any required business logic.

 To ease rule reusability and composition, we also propose an interface and base implementation for a rule engine.

 ## Abstract

 This standard proposal should answer the following challenges:
 - Enable integration of rules with interacting platforms such as exchanges, decentralized wallets and DApps.
-- Externalizing code and storage, improving altogether reusability, gas costs and contracts' memory footprint.
+- Externale code and storage, improve altogether reusability, gas costs and contracts' memory footprint.
-- Highlight contract behavior and it evolution, in order to ease user interaction with such contract.
+- Highlight contract behavior and its evolution, in order to ease user interaction with such contract.

 If these challenges are answered, this proposal will provide a unified basis for transfer rules and hopefully address the transfer restriction needs of other EIPs as well, e.g.